Continuing Studies Programs

 Students placed on academic probation must acknowledge their probationary status in writing to the academic dean for Continuing Studies students, in order to continue into the next academic term.
 They are also expected to seek assistance from campus resources and have their course selection approved by their academic dean.
 In the probationary term they must earn grades of C or better in all courses to continue.
 Students who withdraw from all courses must wait two semesters to submit a request to return to study.

-Program and application information is available from Duke Continuing Studies.
+Program and application information is available at learnmore.duke.edu/academics/undergraduate.
 Application deadlines: August 1 for the fall semester, December 1 for the spring semester, April 15 for Term 1 of the summer session, and June 1 for Term 2 of the summer session.

 Certificate Programs